HL-hanlin/STAT8101_AppliedCausality/readme.md

 # Records of project process

 Weekly updates of our project is contained in ```journal.md```, which includes related papers, ideas and experiments about this project.
+Keeping track of these materials is indeed helpful and valuable for reference!

+# Code

+Code for our final project is under ```./src/code```.
+We also includes some additional code we implemented but not included in our final project for VQ-VAEs and VQ-VAE2 on Atari Games under ```./src/unused_code```.